What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 For example, it can depend on how much information you provide at the outset; if you have all the necessary paperwork in order, your application will likely be processed more quickly than if you don’t.

 It also depends on whether or not your lender has enough staff to process applications in a timely fashion.
-If there are few employees, it may take longer for your application to be reviewed because each employee has more work to do.
+If there are few employees, your application may take longer to review because each employee has more work to do.

 Additionally, if there are any issues with your credit score or financial history that require special attention from an underwriter, this will add time to the process as well.